 · Only use at your bank’s ATM: you can save money by withdrawing money with your only at your bank’s ATMs.
 This is because there are no charges on withdrawals from your bank’s ATMs.
 Using debit cards at other banks ATMs comes with a usage fee.

 · Be aware on purchase charges: be aware of what charges entail before making any transaction payment with your debit cards.
-Avoid unnecessary charges by knowing product/service specific transactional rules and cost implications.
+Avoid unnecessary charges by knowing product/service specific transaction rules and cost implications.

-· Avoids fees with bounced cheques: a debit card provides peace of mind.
-Checking accounts on the other hand have to be adequately funded to avoid bounced cheques.
-Fees get charged on bounced cheques as a punitive measure.
+· Avoids fees with bounced checks: a debit card provides peace of mind.
+Checking accounts on the other hand have to be adequately funded to avoid bounced checks.
+Fees get charged on bounced checks as a punitive measure.
 Using debit card payments help avoid such worries.

 · Spending power: you can spend only what you have in your account balance with debit cards.
 Credit cards work on having credit limits with the need to pay off balances.
 Debit cards enable you spend what you actually have.